| The Concept :A new reality television show where 50 drivers and 21

 section of the newspaper.
 Paul Delaney, a Spokane area motor sports writer

+has authored numerous articles for different publications.
 Tony acquired the proactive support of local race

 facilities not only during events that he participated in, but also events